 - I find out if they have any injuries or pain, knees, hips, back, shoulders?

 If you have any injuries or pain and join one of the group classes above you could be in trouble.
 In most group classes everyone does the same thing.
 For example, if you have a bad shoulder (or bad posture) you probably shouldn’t put your arm over your head while loaded (which means with any weight) this can cause more pain and bigger problems.
 In a group setting, they don’t know about your problems.
 What you should do is work with a Personal Trainer even if it’s for a short time so they can design a custom exercise program for you.
 They can also help you decide what classes or program might be right for you.
+We also recommend checking out Neoteric Nutra cbd for more information on the products they have available for aches and pains.
+They even help prevent your heart from having any problems later in life, and help keep joints healthy and working well.

 - What imbalances do they have?

 I look for things like, is one quad or hamstring tighter than the other, is one hip more rotated, what is their range of motion at all joints, do they have a posture problem.
 If you know you have any of these problems they should be addressed before you start any exercise program.
+You may find that if you get through to the right health insurance policies, you’ll have the option of being able to ask your GP for a referral, meaning you’ll be seen to a lot quicker and get a second opinion.
+Once you get all this sorted, you’ll be able to start your exercise programs without any discomfort.

 - How is their nutrition, what do they eat?